JJ/granada-off/text/freemasonry.md

-The masonic symbology was put there by the architect, Juan Montserrat y Vergés, himself a freemason, and also the author of the [former hotel Colón](http://www.iaph.es/arquitectura-contemporanea-andalucia/resumen.do?id=251948) which forms the the South-West corner of the Gran vía.
+The masonic symbology was put there by the architect, Juan Montserrat y Vergés, himself a freemason, and also the author of the [former hotel Colón](http://www.iaph.es/arquitectura-contemporanea-andalucia/resumen.do?id=251948) which forms the the South-West corner of the Gran Vía.
 This poor chap was
 [tried in the special court for the repression of masonry and communism](http://pares.mcu.es/ParesBusquedas/servlets/Control_servlet?accion=3&&txt_tipo_busqueda=dl&txt_busqueda=&txt_correo=S&txt_id_desc_ud=7374585), its fate unknown but probably ending in  prison for life or death.